kart781/yahoo_finance_option_scraper/README.md

 **pip install pandas**
 - smtplib for sending emails: smtplib is part of Python's standard library, so no additional installation is needed.

+</h3>Configuration </h3>

+Open the attachmentmail.py and option_scraper.py file and update the following settings:

+EMAIL_ADDRESS: Your email address for sending the CSV file.
+EMAIL_PASSWORD: Your email password or an application-specific password (if using Gmail).
+RECIPIENT_EMAILS: List of recipient email addresses to send the CSV file.
+TICKER_SYMBOLS: List of stock ticker symbols to scrape options data for.

 </h3>Output </h3>

 The scraped options data will be processed and saved into a CSV file named options_data.csv in the project directory.